What details do I need to be able to fill in the form?

 How long will it take for someone to get back to me?

 We have a team of people who are constantly reading the messages as they come in.
 They will send you a text as soon as your request has been read to explain what happens next.
 If you want to speak to a GP for example about a medical issue, you will be sent a text with the details of when the GP will try to contact you.
-At the moment all of our appointments are booked on-the-day so you shouldn’t have to wait long.

 What if the time/day of the appointment doesn’t work for me?